 b.
-Postal Service Estimate of Improved Transportation Efficiency

-The Postal Service argues that the structural and operational changes to the transportation network will enable it "to achieve significantly improved transportation efficiency and will confer important downstream benefits on processing operations."
-Id. at 12.
-The Postal Service does not use a transportation optimization model to identify the location of the nodes in the transportation network.
+Postal Service Estimate of Improved Transportation Efficiency the location of the nodes in the transportation network.
 Tr.
 1/356.
 Instead, the Postal Service determines the quantity and specific locations of the RPDC centroids in the transportation network outside the scope of any transportation modeling effort.
 Id. at 356, 357.
 The Postal Service uses a Greenfield approach as part of its process for selecting the locations of RPDCs, which the Commission explains in more detail below in Section VII.B.2.a.
 See Response to POIR No. 1, question 22.
 Only after determining the locations of the facilities does the Postal Service use transportation models to estimate the mileage of ground transportation under the new structural and operational approach.
 USPS-T-1 at 27-31.
-However, the Postal Service does not separately model the Leg 2 transportation impacts of the two components of proposed changes, the restructuring of the network by reducing facilities and the operational change of huband-spoke regional transportation.
+However, the Postal Service does not separately model the Leg 2 transportation impacts of the two components of proposed changes, the restructuring of the network by reducing facilities and the operational change of hub-and-spoke regional transportation.
 See Library Reference USPS-LR-N2024-1-NP2.